scikit-hep/uproot5/README.md

 **Uproot's only strict dependency is NumPy.** This is the only dependency that pip will automatically install.

 **Awkward Array is highly recommended.** It is not a strict dependency to allow Uproot to be used in restrictive environments.
-If you're using Uproot without Awkward Array, you'll have to use the `library="np"` option to return arrays as NumPy arrays (see documentation).
+If you're using Uproot without Awkward Array, you'll have to use the `library="np"` option or globally set `uproot.default_library` to return arrays as NumPy arrays (see documentation).

    * `awkward`: be sure to use Awkward Array 1.x.